bvibber/wasm2swf/readme.md

 ## Binaryen details

-binaryen.js is used to parse, optimize, and transform the WebAssembly input binary, and then walk the list of functions and instructions.
+binaryen.js is used to parse, optimize, and transform the WebAssembly input binary, and then walk the list of functions and instructions so they can be transformed to ActionScript bytecode ops.
 I stand on the shoulders of giants.

 Most of the same passes from binaryen's wasm2js tool are used here.
 The wasm2js 'scratch' helper functions for reinterpret operations are also added manually as imports, which are not yet filled out.

+Some additional transformations are made during the tree walk/translation phase within wasm2swf.

 ### Optimizations

 Patterns to match:
 * increment_i, decrement_i opcodes to replace add/subtract by 1/-1
 * inc_local / dec_local to replace get-inc-set
-* if condition -> if-not-condition
+* if + condition -> if-not-condition
 * ??

 ## Todo

-* write full bytecode for constructor (imports, memory creation)
+* write full bytecode for constructor
+    * set the application domain memory
-* memory data initializers
+    * memory data segments
+    * function table segments (needs upstream work in binaryen's C and JS APIs)
 * write bytecode for import stubs (or else call imports as lexical lookups?)
 * write bytecode for the scratch helper functions
 * export the class for the module